codeoverflow-org/chatoverflow/.github/ISSUE_TEMPLATE/enhancement.md

 <!-- Final checklist:

 Please make sure that this enhancement hasn't already been suggested.
-The issues page hase a nice search and filter function for that.
+The issues page has a nice search and filter function for that.

 -->